The Birdathon is Back for 2024!

 3. Your team must bird as a group and can’t break into smaller groups to bird.

-4. Birds count if identified by sight or sound, but two people must confirm each bird.
+4. Birds count if identified by sight or sound.

 5. Bird song apps are allowed.